yoya/swfed/doc/readme.txt

 * introduce

-  this is php extension for edit SWF file.
+  This is a PHP extension for edit SWF file.

 * require